Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What types of loans does Citibank offer?

-- Personal loans.
-For single-use borrowing needs from $2,000 to $50,000, with fixed monthly repayment plans.
+- Personal loan.
+Personal loans from Citibank range from $2,000 to $50,000.
+They come with fixed monthly repayment plans, meaning you pay the same amount every month.
 Rates depend on your approved loan amount, your creditworthiness and your average eligible Citibank deposit relationship balances for the prior three months.
-Read more about personal loans or check out the Citibank personal loans review.

-- Mortgage loans.
+- Mortgage.
 Use Citi’s Mortgage Selector to personalize options and rates based on your property type, expected purchase price, desired mortgage amount and creditworthiness.
-Read more about mortgage loans.
+With rates starting at 4.5%, it’s one of the more competitive mortgage options available.

 Compare Citibank to other lenders